 D.L.
-Bearden is a North American and European-based educator with interests in e-learning, research methodology and cognotics.
+Bearden is a North American and European-based educator with interests in e-learning, research methodology, and cognotics.
 Prior to becoming an educator, he worked as a social service professional and as a journalist.
-In the home town of Lyndon Johnson’s War on Poverty he was director at two rural community development centers where he built a network of health clinics, nutrition, job training and transportation programs.
-An award winning journalist, he served as a reporter and as a managing editor at multiple newspapers.
+In the home town of Lyndon Johnson’s War on Poverty, he was the director at two rural community development centers where he built a network of health clinics, nutrition, job training, and transportation programs.
+An award-winning journalist, he served as a reporter and as a managing editor at multiple newspapers.

-He holds a PhD in P-12 School Administration from Capella University, a Master of Education in Educational Technology / Adult Education from the University of Phoenix, and a Bachelor in Rural Development from St. Edwards' University.
-His post graduate work is in Business and Finance.
-He was a certified teacher in several states and currently employed as adjunct instructor / consultant at several universities.
+He holds a Ph.D. in P-12 School Administration from Capella University, a Master of Education in Educational Technology / Adult Education from the University of Phoenix, and a Bachelor in Rural Development from St. Edwards' University.
+His post-graduate work is in Business and Finance.
+He was a certified teacher in several states and currently employed as an adjunct instructor/consultant at several universities.
 He is currently certified as district administrator by the University of the State of New York and a secondary teacher by the Texas State Board of Educator Certification.

-His experience and training in school leadership is based on service as a consultant on developmental issues for charter schools, cyberschools, virtual schools/ worlds, e-learning design, arts education, and educational technology.
-With 11 years classroom teaching experience in face to face P-12 education and 6 years teaching in K-12 cyberschools he can speak to the classroom practitioner as a veteran.
-With seven years’ experience as a school administrator including two as superintendent of a charter school he can address a variety of perspectives.
-For the last eight years he worked as an adjunct instructor in higher education teaching organizational leadership and research methodology to masters, and doctoral level learners.
-He currently serves as dissertation chair for doctoral learners at Grand Canyon University and at Laureate Global Services.
+His experience and training in school leadership are based on service as a consultant on developmental issues for charter schools, cyberschools, virtual schools/ worlds, e-learning design, arts education, and educational technology.
+With 11 years of classroom teaching experience in face to face P-12 education and 6 years teaching in K-12 cyber schools, he can speak to the classroom practitioner as a veteran.
+With seven years’ experience as a school administrator including two as superintendent of a charter school, he can address a variety of perspectives.
+For the last eight years, he worked as an adjunct instructor in higher education teaching organizational leadership and research methodology to masters, and doctoral level learners.
+He currently serves as a dissertation chair for doctoral learners at Grand Canyon University and at Laureate Global Services.

 His focus is chairing dissertation committees.
 His expertise lies in qualitative methodology, but he chaired several successful quantitative studies and can provide equal support for any methodology choice based on many years of teaching both quantitative and qualitative courses.